bennettandrewm/telecom_churn/README.md

     * Readme - is... what you're reading now

 ## Readme Instructions
-THe various sections of the readme are outline below.
+The various sections of the readme are outline below.
 Each Section is provided with a short summary and a link to more detailed description below.

 ## [Data Understanding](#data_understanding)